Maintaining a healthy credit score is essential for anyone who wants a maximize earning miles and points with credit cards.

 Through Barclaycards’ FICO score benefit you’re able to receive email alerts anytime there is a significant change to your score and your also provided with graphs and charts that show you how your credit score stacks up.

-Capital One also offers several valuable business credit cards such as the Capital One® Spark® Cash for Business that offers a $500 sign-up bonus, but I’m unsure if a free FICO score is also offered as a perk on business cards.
+Capital One also offers several valuable business credit cards such as the Capital One® Spark® Cash for Business, but I’m unsure if a free FICO score is also offered as a perk on business cards.

 Following suite of other major credit card issuers offering a free FICO credit score Chase also began offering this perk in 2015.
 Unfortunately until now a free FICO score is only offered on the Chase Slate® Credit Card and not the more valuable travel rewards credit cards such as the Chase Sapphire Preferred or Chase Freedom.